firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/stddev-pop.md

 # STDDEV\_POP

-Computes the population standard deviation of all non-NULL numeric values produced by an expression.\\
+Computes the population standard deviation of all non-`NULL` numeric values produced by an expression.
+The population standard deviation shows how spread out the values in a population are, by measuring the average distance of each value from the population's mean.
-For the sample standard deviation, see [STDDEV_SAMP](stddev-samp.md).
+For information about the sample standard deviation, which estimates the spread of values across sample rather than the full population, see [STDDEV_SAMP](stddev-samp.md).

 ## Syntax
 {: .no_toc}